home

 Also:

-• The Berman Music Foundation has provided underwriting for jazz programming on KZUM Community Radio in Lincoln and for Nebraska Public Radio's "Marian McPartland's Piano Jazz" for six years.
+• The Berman Music Foundation provided underwriting for jazz programming on KZUM Community Radio in Lincoln and on the statewide NET Radio network.

-• The Berman Music Foundation was a sponsor of the Kansas City International Jazz Festival for three years (1997-1999)
+• The Berman Music Foundation sponsored the Kansas City International Jazz Festival for its three years (1997-1999).

-• The Berman Music Foundation was executive producer of CDs by the following artists: Not All There; The Tablerockers: Andrienne Wilson; Norman Hedman ("One Step Closer" and "Taken by Surprise"); The Russ Long Trio ("Never Let Me Go"); Teraesa Vinson (Opportunity Please Knock"), The Westport Art Ensemble; the KC Scamps; Charlie Burton and Rock Therapy (demo); and Jim Jacobi.
+• The Berman Music Foundation was executive producer of CDs by the following artists: Not All There; The Tablerockers: Andrienne Wilson; Norman Hedman & Tropique ("One Step Closer" and "Taken by Surprise"); The Russ Long Trio ("Never Let Me Go" and "Time to Go: The Music of Russ Long"); Teraesa Vinson ("Opportunity Please Knock"), The Westport Art Ensemble; the KC Scamps; Charlie Burton and Rock Therapy (demo); and Jim Jacobi.

-• The Berman Music Foundation provides annual support for the CODA Jazz Fund in Kansas City, Mo.
+• The Berman Music Foundation provided support for the CODA Jazz Fund in Kansas City, Mo.

 top